sarahhhh02/final-paper/README.md

 ## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
+- [O] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
+- [O] Change the README title so that it's not Starter folder
 - [ ] Remove files that you're not using
 - [ ] Update comments in R scripts
 - [ ] Remove this checklist